mark-spurgeon/neme/README.md

 This is a simple meme generator for articles published from [topolitque.ch](http://www.topolitique.ch) destined for sharing them on various social media platforms.
 It is inspired from Vox's [meme project](https://github.com/voxmedia/meme), however this tool doesn't generate an image from a link, and lacks some options specific to news articles.
 Also, the code from vox's repo is outdated.

-See it in action here : [http://topolitique.ch/neme/](http://topolitique.ch/neme/)
+> Unfortunately, due to restrictions with CORS, only a few news sources work, such as bbc news and the guardian (no image, but the rest works).
+I'd be happy to get some help on how to overcome these (obviously, only with client-side javascript).
+Still, you can see it in action here : [http://topolitique.ch/neme/](http://topolitique.ch/neme/)

 ![neme image](https://github.com/the-duck/neme/raw/master/screenshot.png)